OpenClosedUI/OpenClosedUI/DESIGN.md

 UI gateway connects the controlled app in a safe way to a UI controller residing in the app such as OpenWebUI, Dating Apps Swiper inside OpenClosedUI Android/iOS app, etc. It exposes an API accessed by a token and allows only actions allowed in current user's configuration.
 For now, the configuration is simply in config but later may be stored in a KV storage to allow creating intermediate gateway providers so users can have flexibility without having to deploy their own version of UI gateway.

 UI Gateway can controll the following things:
-- Steel Browser whether
+- Steel Browser, whether through Steel Orchestrator or using Steel Cloud

-### Possible Solutions
+- Android apps through Media Projection API and Virtual Screen

-OpenClosedUI's architecture enables
+- iOS apps (technologies to be decided)

 ## everything below is based on brainstorming with AI: